virtual-labs/exp-dev-reference/dev-process/README.md

 Once the committee is satisfied with the proposal, they label the request issue as <b>Approved</b>.

 ## 6. Experiment Storyboard Submission

-After the approval of the experiment pedagogy, the developer submits the experiment storyboard by updating the experiment storyboard [template](https://github.com/virtual-labs/ph3-exp-template/tree/main/storyboard)in the experiment repository.
+After the approval of the experiment pedagogy, the developer submits the experiment storyboard by updating the experiment storyboard [template](https://github.com/virtual-labs/ph3-exp-template/tree/main/storyboard) in the experiment repository.
 The [template](https://github.com/virtual-labs/ph3-exp-template/tree/main/storyboard) also contains links to [reference](https://github.com/virtual-labs/ph3-exp-dev-process/tree/main/storyboard) and [sample](https://github.com/virtual-labs/ph3-exp-dev-process/blob/main/sample/storyboard/README.md) documents.
 Following set of information needs to be provided in the storyboard:
 1. Simulation Story
 2. Simulation flowchart